 Another deep difference between light and us comes when we try to look at space and time in the way that light might ‘see’ these dimensions.
 Since moving faster means that clocks slow down and lengths shrink, it turns out that for anything travelling right up at the highest extreme, the speed of light itself, its internal clock would slow down to zero and stop completely; and internal lengths would also shrink to zero.

 In terms of the beam of light racing through space, this stopping of the internal clock must mean that somehow there is no time passing along the beam.
 In other words, the two ends of the beam must have no time-interval between them, and also no distance-gap.
 Somehow they must be in immediate contact, in an internal world in which there is no flow of time and in which everything is somehow connected in an instantaneous whole.
+This is how the Russian mathematician Yuri Manin described the situation:

-The Russian mathematician Yuri Manin, with an elegant clarity, wrote: ‘In a world of light there are neither points nor moments of time; beings woven from light would live nowhere and nowhen; only poetry and mathematics are capable of speaking meaningfully about such things.’
+‘In a world of light there are neither points nor moments of time; beings woven from light would live nowhere and nowhen; only poetry and mathematics are capable of speaking meaningfully about such things.’

 Beings woven from light would indeed have developed a very different physics from us – one with no concepts of space, or time or matter.

 Thinking about matter

 But in our own development of a scientific picture of the universe, we have traditionally started with matter, and followed on to try to understand light.
 Newton’s laws of motion were published in 1687; Maxwell’s equations showing how light waves originate from electricity and magnetism were presented to the Royal Society in 1864.